FaaS-tasks/FaaS-tasks/README.md

    Ideal to running applications services inside kubernetes and the scaling of applications you plan to deploy.

    ![serving-architecture](knativeServing-architecture.png)

+   The architecture above shows how a service is created and can be summarized as follows:

+    - The service automatically creates a configuration and a route for the service
+    - The configuration manages the revisions
+    - Each revision is associated to a Kubernetes deployment

    Above the knative serving architecture.
 For [more details](https://knative.dev/docs/concepts/) about its components.